sDriskell/JobSearchApiApplication/README.md

 # Not Working:
 Unable to get my filter jobs table to function.
-My location is set in a Tuple format and I'm unable to parse out the town. ''.join does not work and cannot couple the city and country into a string.
+My location is set in a Tuple format and I'm unable to parse out the town. ''.join() does not work and cannot couple the city and country into a string.
+I get one of two attribute erros; either tuple object has no attribute location or list object has no attribute (when I use ''.join().
 This leads to me being unable to create an overlay of job data and proper test methods.

 # New Code: